List of awards and nominations received by Scott Rudin

 Scott Rudin is an American film, television and theater producer.
-Among his numerous accolades as a film and theatrical producer, Rudin has won an Academy Award, sixteen Drama Desk Awards, an Emmy Award, a Grammy Award, four Golden Globe Awards and eighteen Tony Awards.
+Among his numerous accolades as a film and theatrical producer, Rudin has won an Academy Award, sixteen Drama Desk Awards, an Emmy Award, a Grammy Award, four Golden Globe Awards and nineteen Tony Awards.
 Additionally, he has been nominated for ten British Academy Film Awards.
 With his Grammy win for The Book of Mormon in 2012, he became one of the few people who have won an Emmy, Grammy, Oscar and Tony Award, and the first producer to do so.